josephabonasara/boldify/README.md

 # boldify
 Boldifying text has the potential to assist neurodivergent individuals in reading faster and improving their reading experience.
+By emphasizing the first half of words through bold formatting, it provides a visual cue that can enhance word recognition and aid in focusing attention on the text.

+For some neurodivergent individuals, this visual emphasis on the beginning of words can help reduce cognitive load and increase reading fluency.
+It may make it easier to identify and process words, leading to quicker comprehension and improved reading speed.
+The distinctive visual representation of boldified words can help neurodivergent individuals stay engaged and maintain focus while reading.